How to Plan a Jewish Wedding

-It's never too early to make arrangements with the rabbi you want to officiate at your wedding.
+It's never too early to make arrangements with the rabbi or cantor you want to officiate at your wedding.

-Are you, as a couple, connected to any rabbi?
-If so, having "your" rabbi present at the ceremony will enrich the experience for everyone.
-If, as a couple, there is no rabbi with whom you have a personal or congregational connection, think of those with whom you or your families have had a prior relationship and consider the possibility of reconnecting with them.
+Are you, as a couple, connected to any clergy?
+If so, having "your" rabbi or cantor present at the ceremony will enrich the experience for everyone.
+If, as a couple, there is no clergy member with whom you have a personal or congregational connection, think of those with whom you or your families have had a prior relationship and consider the possibility of reconnecting with them.
 Your shared history could provide an added personal dimension to your kiddushin.